 Ingredients With The Most Evidence

-That said, the research on CDP choline (and Bacopa) is not perfect.
-Several studies I saw had problems with how they were conducted, which makes it difficult to draw better conclusions.
-If anyone has additional research on these ingredients or research, I missed, let me know and I will be happy to update this review.
+The research on CDP choline (and Bacopa) is not perfect.
+Several studies have problems with how they were conducted, which makes it difficult to draw better conclusions.

 Ingredients That Might Not Work